 - In emphasizing the perfect life (like the Pharisees), the adherents made their philosophy merely a cover for their sinful lives.
 Like the Pharisees, they were hypocrites pretending to lead a life that was not really theirs.

-The stoic advocates and Paul
+The Stoics and Paul

 In His service,